rohitkannan/rohitkannan.github.io/_pages/cv.md

 * Organizer of "Math Modeling" and "Online Math Contest", Shaastra, IIT Madras

-* Volunteer for the Science Activities team of the National Services Scheme at IIT Madras (Sept.
+* Designed and demonstrated science experiments in underprivileged schools for the NSS at IIT Madras (Sept.
 2008 to May 2009)
-  * Designed and demonstrated science experiments in underprivileged schools